B.C. by Mastroianni and Hart for November 07, 2022

 32. Aaue7md1d3xol5yiczutqrpeqb0ih 2vtxqpv2knkrw8

-WentHulk almost 2 years ago
+WentHulk about 2 years ago

 A platypus, figures.